aerospike/aerospike-vector-search-examples/prism-image-search/README.md

 The application can be configured by setting the following environment variable.
 If not set defaults are used.

+[!NOTE]
+Using a load balancer with AVS is best practice.
+Therefore AVS_IS_LOADBAlANCER defaults to True.
+This works fine for AVS clusters with a load balancer or clusters with only 1 node.
+If you are using the examples with an AVS cluster larger than 1 node without load balancing you should set AVS_IS_LOADBAlANCER to False.

 | Environment Variable   | Default            | Description                                                     |
 |------------------------|--------------------|-----------------------------------------------------------------|
 | APP_USERNAME           |                    | If set, the username for basic authentication                   |